FreeHK-Lunity/project-HONGSHING/README.md

 > ```git push```
 > Your changes will now be updated in your repository.

-CHAPTER 5 --- Submitting your pull request.
+## CHAPTER 5 --- Submitting your pull request
+>
-> Go to the pull request page of the repository.(https://github.com/FreeHK-Lunity/project-HONGSHING/pulls)
+> Go to the pull request page of the repository.(<https://github.com/FreeHK-Lunity/project-HONGSHING/pulls>)
 > Click on `New pull request`
 > Click on `compare across forks`
 > Click on `compare`